Your Reliable Impedance Control PCB Manufacturer in China

-- Differential impedance: refers to the impedance measured in two transmission lines of equal width and equal spacing during differential drive.
+- Differential impedance: refers to the impedance measured in two transmission lines of equal width and equal spacing during the differential drive.

 - Coplanar impedance: refers to the impedance measured when the signal line is transmitted between GND/VCC around it (the distance between the signal line and GND/VCC on both sides is equal).

-3 steps to ensure the value correct of your PCB impedance controlled.
+Three steps to ensure the value correct of your PCB impedance controlled.

 - Calculate the value by Polar before production.